R-Durg4/Web-Development/README.md

 # Web-Development
-# Designing resoponsive web pages using HTML,CSS and JavaScript.
+## Designing responsive web pages using HTML, CSS, and JavaScript.